NixOS/nix.dev/source/tutorials/module-system/module-system.md

 Here, the label for each `marker` is only propagated to the CLI parameters if `marker.style.label` is set.

-## Functions as Submodule Arguments
+## Functions as submodule arguments

 Right now, if a label is not explicitly set, none will show up.
 But since every `users` attribute has a name, we could use that as an automatic value instead.